starr-dusT/dotfiles/provision/arch/readme.md

        @home/.snapshots /home/.snapshots
 ```

-Select pipwire for audio, networkmanager for network, and install.
+Select pipewire for audio, networkmanager for network, and install.

 Run the following commands: